WHAT WE DO

 In 2010, inspired by Carol Rodland’s Rochester-based “If Music be the Food…” food drive concerts, violist Kim Kashkashian launched Music for Food, a concert series to help relieve food insecurity in the Greater Boston area, with a group of Boston-based musicians and guest artists.

-- Currently in its 7th season, Music for Food has created over 250,000 meals through donations made at concerts on behalf of more than a dozen hunger-relief organizations.
+- Currently in its 11th season, Music for Food has created over 1.5 million meals through donations made at concerts for nearly 100 hunger-relief organizations.

-- More than 100 international artists have performed on Music for Food concerts throughout the country.
+- More than 160 international artists have performed on Music for Food concerts worldwide.

-- Music for Food is incorporated in the state of Massachusetts and is a 501(c)(3) nonprofit charitable organization.
+- Music for Food is incorporated in the Commonwealth of Massachusetts and is a 501(c)(3) nonprofit charitable organization.

 To read more about our financial health, click here.